kyren/piccolo/README.md

 ### A novel system for Rust <-> GC interaction ###

-`luster` has a real, cycle detecting, incremental garbage collector with cheap `Gc` pointers that are machine pointer sized and implement `Copy`, and are usable from safe Rust.
+`luster` has a real, cycle detecting, incremental garbage collector with cheap `Gc` pointers that are machine pointer sized and implement `Copy` and are usable from safe Rust.
+It achieves this by combining three techniques:

 1) An unsafe `Collect` trait which allows tracing through garbage collected types that, despite being unsafe, can be implemented safely using procedural